megazoor/scandipwa-localsetup/linux_local_setup.md

         > **Note**: the requests to `/graphql` will still fail, you need to wait until the `app` container starts.
 See instruction in bullet-point above current to see how.

+## How to access the site?

+1. Open your favorite browser

+2. Regardless of **production** or **development** setup go to [https://scandipwa.local](https://scandipwa.local)

+3. To access the Maildev, go to [http://scandipwa.local:1080/maildev](http://scandipwa.local:1080/maildev)

+4. To access the Kibana, go to [http://scandipwa.local:5601](http://scandipwa.local:5601)

 ## Want to get the demo content?

+To get the [demo.scandipwa.com](https://demo.scandipwa.com/) content (but without multi-store and languages) follow this step-by-step guide:

 1. Stop the `app` container, using following command: